Northside Housing and Transportation Improvements

 North Reserve-Scott Street Master Plan Concept Map, Updated August 2021

-This page offers updates to Northside Missoula Housing, Transportation, and Park Improvements.
+This page offers information on Northside Missoula housing, transportation, and park improvements.
 There have been some large construction projects in recent years with more changes coming in the future.
 Planning documents that inform these projects are listed at the bottom of the page.

 We want your feedback!
 Scroll to the bottom of the page to submit feedback.